davidsday/go-tdd/README.md

 logFatal() type calls).

-go-tdd is designed to work alongside of vim-go, since, really, vim-go is my most important golang development tool.
+go-tdd is designed to work alongside of vim-go, since, really, vim-go is my most important Golang development tool.

 The second benefit listed above was a "marginally better go test experience".  vim-go reports [SUCCESS] in directories with no test files